Teradata/stacki-wiki/wiki/Reference/cli/add/add-host.md

    Adds the host "backend-0-1" to the database with 1 CPU, a appliance
 	name of "backend", a rack number of 0, and rank of 1.

-* `stack add host backend rack=0 rank=1 longname=Backend`
+* `stack add host backend appliance=backend rack=0 rank=1`

-   Adds the host "backend" to the database with 1 CPU, a long appliance name
+   Adds the host "backend" to the database with 1 CPU, appliance type 'backend', a rack number
-	of "Backend", a rack number of 0, and rank of 1.
+	of 0, and rank of 1.

 ### Related